XanderC94/GW2StackLauncher/README.md

 on the right side of the Argument, inside the list visible on the left side of the gui.

 * **AddOns**: This tab contains a list of the most used AddOns for Guild Wars 2.
-Selecting one of them will display on the integrated [Jx Browser](https://www.teamdev.com/jxbrowser) the application web-page/github repository.
+Selecting one of them will display on the integrated [JxBrowser](https://www.teamdev.com/jxbrowser) the application web-page/github repository.
 Each plugin may be toggled similarly to the arguments.
 **NOTE**: Each plugin will be installed, organized and renamed accordingly for chain-loading when clicking on the "Run Guild Wars 2" button.
 Moreover, as a key feature of this application,